 The GSC serves as a liaison between the graduate student body and department faculty, and also to other groups with close ties to the department: the Lamont-Doherty Earth Observatory, NASA's Goddard Institute for Space Studies, and the American Museum of Natural History.
 Interaction among these groups are encouraged through the GSC's support of afternoon teas, lunchtime sports, and annual events such as the Chili Cook-Off and the Summer Picnic.

-Due to a generous endowment from Dr. Paul Richards, Mellon Professor Emeritus of the Natural Sciences, the GSC is also able to contribute funds toward special events and projects such as weekly Graduate Student Tea, various semester gatherings and events, Women in Science at Columbia's Girls' Science Day, and renovation of the Jack Nafe Reading Room in the Geoscience Library.
+Due to a generous endowment from Dr. Paul Richards, Mellon Professor Emeritus of the Natural Sciences, the GSC is also able to contribute funds toward special events and projects such as weekly Graduate Student Tea, various semester gatherings and events and the Women in Science at Columbia's Girls' Science Day.
 All students are encouraged to attend and participate at GSC meetings and activities.

 Events & Activities